policykit/policykit/docs/source/gettingstarted.rst

 ::

- sudo service rabbitmq-server start sudo systemctl start celery-policykit celerybeat-policykit
+ sudo service rabbitmq-server start sudo systemctl start celery celerybeat

 | Verify that there are no errors with celery and celerybeat by running these commands:

 ::

- sudo systemctl status celery-policykit sudo systemctl status celerybeat-policykit
+ sudo systemctl status celery
+ sudo systemctl status celerybeat

 Troubleshooting
 """""""""""""""